SoufianeDataFan/SoufianeDataFan.github.io/_pages/about.md

 * [Kaggle](https://www.kaggle.com/smerllo)

 ### News:
+* **September 2019: Our paper Camparative Study of Light-GBM and Survival LSTM has been accepted to CinC 2019 in Singapore

-* **21th of July, 2019 : gave a talk in tech school about  [Machine Learning 101](https://www.linkedin.com/posts/3w-academy-maroc_machinelearning-fulbright-activity-6555025438794625024-pXlV)**
+* **July 2019 : gave a talk in tech school about  [Machine Learning 101](https://www.linkedin.com/posts/3w-academy-maroc_machinelearning-fulbright-activity-6555025438794625024-pXlV)**

-* **11th of April, 2019: Proud to be part of the first #Kaggle event in the US at #San_Francisco along with #GoogleNext19.
+* **April 2019: Proud to be part of the first #Kaggle event in the US at #San_Francisco along with #GoogleNext19.
 I was happy to connect and speak with other data science practitioners from Silicon Valley and Bay Area.
 [San Francisco: Kaggle Days & Google Next'19](https://www.linkedin.com/posts/soufiane-chami_kaggle-sanabrfrancisco-googlenext19-activity-6527099250373988352-6dkv)**

 <!--